How To Setup A Web Server Using a Wemos D1 Mini

 }

-We are now ready to test our new super-tiny web server!
-Go ahead and upload the sketch, then open the serial monitor window.
-Don’t forget to change the baud rate to 115200 to match what we specified in the program.
+You can now go ahead and upload the sketch, then open the serial monitor window.
+Don’t forget to change the baud rate to 115200 in necessary, in order to match what was specified in the program.

 Once you have the serial monitor open, press the reset button on the board and wait a few moments.
 When the ESP establishes a connection to the network, it will print the IP address to the serial window.